← Perspectives

 That reframe changes everything about how you approach ramp time.

-In enterprise technical support, new hires face three simultaneous learning curves: deep, vertical-specific product knowledge; operational processes documented in policy language; and customer service as a live craft — tone, pacing, follow-through, managing ambiguity with a real person on the other end of the line.
+• Customer service as a live craft — tone, pacing, follow-through, managing ambiguity with a real person on the line

 That’s not a training gap.
 That’s a design gap.